Lab 17: Density Estimation and Clustering#

 ax[1].set_ylabel("AIC/BIC")

-Based on the plots above, what would be the best number of components to use for GMM?
 How did you get your answer here?
 Does your answer agree with what you found in Q3?

-Write your answer to Part A Q5 here
+Write your answers to Part A here

 B. Clustering (K-means and GMM)#